artefactual/atom-docs/user-manual/glossary/glossary.rst

   Dominion theme
      The Dominion theme is the default theme that ships with AtoM 2.0.
-It has been built using `Twitter Bootstrap <http://getbootstrap.com/>`__ 2.3, with some added `JavaScript
+It has been built using `Twitter Bootstrap <http://getbootstrap.com/>`__ 2.3, with some added `JavaScript <https://en.wikipedia.org/wiki/Javascript>`__
-     <https://en.wikipedia.org/wiki/Javascript>`__ elements, and features a
-     black :term:`header bar` and a light grey application background color.
+     elements, and features a black :term:`header bar` and a light grey application background color.
 AtoM has been designed so that other themes can be added to the application as plugins, after which an :term:`administrator` can change the application theme via the :term:`user interface` by navigating to **Admin > Themes**.
 See :ref:`Themes and theming <themes>`.

   Donor dialog
     The dialog that opens when adding donor contact information to the :term:`accession record` or when selecting to edit an existing donor record.
 Donor records are located under the "Manage" tab in the menu.
     Donor records are only available to logged-in users with permissions.
-    See: :doc:`Donors <../add-edit-content/donors>`.
+    See: :ref:`donors`.

   Draft record
     A draft record is an :term:`archival description` that has not been